cap-js/notifications/README.md

 #### Notification Destination

 As a pre-requisite to publish the notification, you need to have a [destination](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/enabling-notifications-for-custom-apps-on-sap-btp-cloud-foundry#configure-the-destination-to-the-notifications-service) configured to publish the notification.
-In the `package.json` by default destination name `SAP_Notification` is added, you can modify the destination name that you are configuring.
+In the `package.json` by default destination name `SAP_Notifications` is added, you can modify the destination name that you are configuring.

 #### Integrate with SAP Build Work Zone